-1. As defined on slide 22
+1. As defined on slide 12 of the 1Q20 results

 IFS - Europe-Mediterranean - 1Q20

 Good business growth & prompt and agile adaptation of the networks

 Good growth in business activity

 - Loans: +5.0%1 vs. 1Q19, growth in Turkey and Morocco, with a cautious risk profile - Deposits: +6.6%1 vs. 1Q19, increase in particular in Turkey, optimisation of the cost of deposits in Poland (reduction in the most expensive deposits)